-One of the world’s most popular types of hash is bubble hash, also colloquially known as icewater hash.
+One of the world’s most popular types of hash is bubble hash, colloquially known as ice water hash.

-For the production of this hash, the growers dry their flowers for an extended period of time.
+The manufacturing of this hash starts with the growers drying their flowers for an extended period of time.

-It’s not unusual that the manufacturers of Lebanon Hash to emboss their symbols on the slabs, which acts like branding and is meant to prove the quality of the product.
+It’s not unusual for the manufacturers of Lebanese Hash to emboss their symbols on the slabs, which is meant to signal the quality of the product.

 Afghani Royal (aka Royal Border) Hash